uschpc/multi_gpu_training/01_single_gpu/README.md

 $ conda activate torch-env
 ```

-Watch a [video](https://www.youtube.com/watch?v=wqTgM-Wq4YY&t=296s) that covers everything on this page for single-GPU training with [profiling Python](https://researchcomputing.princeton.edu/python-profiling) using `line_profiler`.

 ## Step 2: Run and Profile the Script

 First, inspect the script ([see script](mnist_classify.py)) by running these commands: